EthanB1/Crypto-Wallet/README.md

 ---

-**Note**: Update the image placeholder with your actual image path.

 ### **Wrap-Up**:
 This task enabled Ethereum functions in a Streamlit app, facilitating crypto payments on KryptoJobs2Go.
 Always authenticate transactions on the blockchain.